Skip to main content

 SPARC at COP28

-SPARC researchers will be leading conversations on topics related to climate action in the drylands of Africa and the Middle East, home to some of the world's most climate-vulnerable people.
+SPARC researchers led conversations on topics related to climate action in the drylands of Africa and the Middle East, home to some of the world's most climate-vulnerable people.

 Event date and time 30th November 2023 12:00am +04

 Supporting climate action in conflict-affected settings will be a key issue at COP28.
-Countries affected by protracted conflict and fragility, including those in the drylands of Africa and the Middle East, are among the most vulnerable to the impacts of climate change, yet face a number of obstacles to climate finance and action.
+Countries affected by protracted conflict and fragility, including those in the drylands of Africa and the Middle East, are among the most vulnerable to the impacts of climate change.
+Yet they continue to face a number of obstacles to climate finance and action.

-SPARC has done a lot of research, convening and raising awareness on supporting more meaningful climate action in conflict-affected countries, and how to scale up climate finance so that pastoralists, agropastoralists and farmers will be able to increase their resilience.
+SPARC has carried out in-depth research, and convened key stakeholders, to raise awareness about ways to support more meaningful climate action in conflict-affected countries, and how to scale up climate finance so that pastoralists, agropastoralists and farmers can increase their resilience.
+Our work includes:

-Related reading: transboundary climate risks and regional adaptation planning
+Related SPARC research: transboundary climate risks and regional adaptation planning

-SPARC research in 2023 has also looked at regional climate risks and adaptation priorities, namely, supporting enhanced understanding of transboundary climate risks in Africa and how to manage them, including a focus on the climate risks facing pastoralists.
-This work, which has already fed into discussions at the Nineteenth ordinary session of the African Ministerial Conference on the Environment (AMCEN) in August and the Africa Climate Summit in September, will be relevant to COP28’s work agreeing on a framework for the Paris Agreement’s Global Goal on Adaptation (GGA).
+SPARC research in 2023 has also looked at regional climate risks and adaptation priorities, namely, supporting enhanced understanding of transboundary climate risks in Africa, and how to manage them, including a focus on the climate risks facing pastoralists.
+This work, which has already fed into discussions at the Nineteenth ordinary session of the African Ministerial Conference on the Environment (AMCEN) in August and the Africa Climate Summit in September, will be relevant to work at COP28 to agree a framework for the Paris Agreement’s Global Goal on Adaptation (GGA).
+Our research includes:

 User feedback survey